-At the end of the loading phase, you are in the cab of the train you will drive.(Note: some newer locomotives have 3D cabs - if no cab interior display appears, then type <Alt+1> to switch between 2D and 3D cabs.)
+At the end of the loading phase, you are in the cab of the train you will drive.(Note: some newer locomotives have experimental 3D cabs - if no cab interior display appears, then type <Alt+1> to display the cab interior.)
 Depending on the configuration of the activity (in case of activity mode), your train will be in motion or stopped.
 To look around in the simulation, you can select different views using the keyboard, as described in Changing the View.